IELTS Essay 1167 - Only way to increase recycling is to make it a legal requirement

 Write at least 250 words.

-Sample Answer: (Waste recycling should be made mandatory for all)
+Sample Answer: (Opinion: Waste recycling should be made mandatory for all)

-Waste recycling is one of the most widely discussed issues around the globe, especially among the environmentalists and concerned bodies, and even after numerous global initiatives and continuous announcements, people seem to react whimsically to this exercise.
-Many opine that people have a tendency to abide by a responsibility only when there are rules and legal obligation and this is why waste recycling should be a legislation and mandatory to adhere to and I also agree with this group.
+Waste recycling is a widely discussed issue around the globe, but even after numerous global initiatives and continuous announcements, people seem to react whimsically to this.
+Many opine that people tend to abide by something only when there are rules and legal obligations.
+This is why waste recycling should be made a law and mandatory to adhere to, in my opinion.

-To begin with, waste recycling is a great way to save the environment and reuse many valuable materials.
+To begin with, waste recycling help save the environment and the process reuses many valuable materials.
 Some household garbage contains detrimental ingredients and can cause harm to the environment.
-If every house owner takes the responsibility to participate in the waste recycling, the waste management as well as preserving a green environment would become easier.
+If every homeowner takes the responsibility to participate in waste recycling, waste management as well as preserving a green environment would become easier.
 However, this is not the case and many people still ignore this.
 Thus comes the question of whether making it a law would force people to participate more and save the environment.
 I strongly believe this will.

-It is natural that people have a tendency to ignore many important tasks - be it for themselves or for the society as a whole.
+Naturally, people have a tendency to ignore many important tasks - be it for themselves or society as a whole.
 They are sometimes as careless as crossing the busy streets instead of taking the overpass or underpass, though the latter one is safer.
 On the contrary, when legal obligations and punishment for an act are in place, the number of participants seems like increases dramatically.
 For instance, when crossing busy streets instead of using the underpass in some cities have been made a legal offence, the number of road accidents decreased significantly over time.
 Similarly, when the government would make the recycling mandatory by imposing laws, people would participate more to this.
 This is so sensitive an issue that this should have already been a part of the law.